hendrixlab/PDCUB/README.md

 Example: `python createDendrogram.py z-scores.tsv zScoreDendrogram.py Reds z-scores`

 ### plotTai_quintiles.py
 This python script reads in five evenly sized fasta files, each comprising one quintile of the GENCODE protein-coding human transcriptome sorted by PDCUB score.
 The output is a combined plot of the average local tAI scores for each quintile.
-These averages are calculated using a sliding window, the size which is entered from the command line when executing the script.
+These averages are calculated using a sliding window, the size of which is entered from the command line when executing the script.